-Our school participated in many events ranging from debating, public speaking and sport tournaments to volunteering with the homeless, and charitable campaigns.
+In 2024 our school participated in many events ranging from debating, public speaking and sport tournaments to volunteering with the homeless, and charitable campaigns.
 Students participated in math's, science and wellbeing incursions and students across all years enjoyed excursions to many places which extended our learning.
 Yr.
-5/6 enjoyed a summer camp at Point Wolstoncroft and Yr.
+5/6 enjoyed a winter camp at the Snowy Mountains and Yr.
 6 had a great time at the annual Yr.
-6 Big Day Out at Movie World on the Gold Coast.
-We are grateful for the many Islamic events and excursions which strengthened our faith as well as the different leadership opportunities we enjoyed.

-We impacted on people's lives locally and around the world with our charity campaigns and we had our first overseas school trip with our students competing at the URC World Robotics finals in Osaka, Japan.
+6 Big Day Out at Movie World on the Gold Coast and we had an overseas school trip with our students competing at the URC World Robotics finals in Osaka, Japan.